German Gref: Personal life

 After the Russian annexation of Crimea and a raised risk of being sanctioned, Gref used the Singapore firm Asiaciti Trust to restructure a $75 million family trust through a network of offshore companies in 2015.
 He gave more than $50 million held in the trust to a 24-year old nephew who lived outside of Russia, but remained in control of the assets through the offshore companies.

-In a November 2016 interview with Russian News Agency TASS, Gref admitted to speculating with Bitcoin.
+In a November 2016 interview with TASS, Gref revealed that he had done some speculating with Bitcoin.